 Fitness bloggers tend to have a strong social media presence.
 They continue to interact and engage with users off and on the blog.
 Social media is a great way to give readers a glimpse behind the scenes and allow the relationship between blogger and reader to grow.
 Often, fitness bloggers use social media the same way businesses do as a way to grow their brand, expand their reach, and engage readers.

 Fitness blogs cover a wide range of topics in the wellness world.
 While some are more focused on building muscle, others tend to lean towards nutrition and health.
 No matter the topic, the top fitness blogs have plenty of engaged readers and a growing audience.
-Here is a list of 12 of the best fitness blogs you need to follow in 2020.
+Here is a list of 12 of the best fitness blogs you need to follow.

 1. Nerd Fitness